wadoon/key/key/key.ui/examples/abstract_execution/ConsolidateDuplicateConditionalFragments/ExtractPrefixCorrectMoreGeneral/README.txt

-example.name = Extract Prefix
+example.name = Extract Prefix (Most General)
 example.path = Abstract Execution/Consolidate Duplicate Conditional Fragments/
 example.file = consolidateDuplicateConditionalFragments.key
 example.additionalFile.1 = ConsolidateDuplicateConditionalFragments.java

-The "Extract Prefix" variant of Martin Fowler's "Consolidate Duplicate Conditional Fragments" refactoring.
+The standard "Extract Prefix" variant of Martin Fowler's "Consolidate Duplicate Conditional Fragments" refactoring in its currently most general variant.
+Locations of interest are abstract and not just a single result variable; abrupt completion of guard and extracted fragment is allowd, but mutually exclusive.